 Defect Investigation – Metal Testing

 During manufacturing, defects can be introduced at several stages of processing.
-Metallurgical Technologies, Inc. has the equipment, training and advanced metal testing capabilities to identify the individual step in the process in which the defect occurred and give recommendations to prevent future rejects.
+Metallurgical Technologies, Inc. has the equipment, training and advanced defect investigation and metal testing capabilities to identify the individual step in the process in which the defect occurred and give recommendations to prevent future rejects.

-With metal testing and other failure analysis methods, Metallurgical Technologies, Inc. determines whether your product failed due to defects or flaws produced in the manufacturing process, or if failure was caused during normal or abnormal usage.
+With defect investigation and other failure analysis methods, Metallurgical Technologies, Inc. determines whether your product failed due to defects or flaws produced in the manufacturing process, or if failure was caused during normal or abnormal usage.

 Examples of Metal Testing and Defect Investigations:

 Low magnification view of the cross-section through the flaw.

 High magnification view of cross-section showing nitriding white layer over the recess.

 Metal Testing and Microscopic Evaluation – Slide Plate Example: